abullard/grimoire/README.md

 > [!tip]
 > You’re not just in life—you’re shaping it.
 Don’t stall trying to solve it all first.

 I rely on LLMs to help me *explode context* on topics I'm interested in, questions I have, and content generation–for when I really don't want to spice up a recipe into a README by myself.
 I recognize that it's a computer, I recognize that it hallucinates.
-I just try to ask better questions, and tell myself that I lie to me too.
+I just try to ask better questions, and tell myself that, "I lie to me too".

 See, we catalog data in our brains constantly.
 We categorize and file away memories, feelings, & facts–however wrong.
 But when we contend with that information, when we actually apply that information, if it's wrong, it'll surface.